snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r73-cuban-macaw-released.md

     hadoop_elasticsearch: 0.1.0 # Version of the Hadoop to Elasticsearch copying process
 {% endhighlight %}

-In order to start loading bad rows from the EMR job into Elasticsearch, you will need to add an Elasticsearch target to the "targets" section of your configuration YAML as described above.
+In order to start loading bad rows from the EMR jobflow into Elasticsearch, you will need to add an Elasticsearch target to the "targets" section of your configuration YAML as described above.

 <h3>Updating your database</h3>